starship/starship/docs/config/README.md

 - Other following arguments are passed to the shell.

 If unset, it will fallback to STARSHIP_SHELL and then to "sh" on Linux, and "cmd /C" on Windows.

+The `command` will be passed in on stdin.

 If `shell` is not given or only contains one element and Starship detects PowerShell will be used, the following arguments will automatically be added: `-NoProfile -Command -`.